S.T.A.L.K.E.R.: Heart of Chornobyl (2024)

-Yevhen "Skif" Martynenko, a veteran of the Ukrainian Marine Corps, has returned from a 3-year deployment in an unspecified conflict.
-He awakens to find his apartment has been destroyed by an Anomaly mysteriously manifesting outside of the Zone, which leaves an unknown Artifact.
-In order to earn money for a new home, he allows the scientist Professor Hermann to smuggle him into the Zone with a piece of technology called the 'Scanner' that creates local Anomalies and can apparently "recharge" depleted Artifacts.
-After many misadventures and quests, Skif reaches 1 of 4 endings depending on the player's choice of allies during the game.
+Yevhen "Skif" Martynenko, a veteran of the Ukrainian Marine Corps, has returned from a three year long deployment in an unspecified conflict.
+He awakens to find that his apartment has been destroyed by an Anomaly mysteriously manifesting outside of the Zone, which leaves an unknown artifact.
+In order to earn money for a new home, he allows the scientist Professor Hermann to smuggle him into the Zone with a piece of technology called the Scanner that creates local Anomalies and can apparently "recharge" depleted Artifacts.
+After many misadventures and quests, Skif reaches one of four different endings depending on the player's choice of allies during the game.

 Reception

-The S.T.A.L.K.E.R. series received positive to mixed reviews from critics.
-The series scored between 73 and 82 on Metacritic.
+All but one game in the S.T.A.L.K.E.R. series had received generally positive reviews from critics.
+The series scored between 73 and 85 on Metacritic.

 By August 2010, the franchise had sold over 4 million copies.
 In August 2021, GSC and Koch Media claimed over 15 million total sales for the franchise.

+Aggregate review scores As of 10 November 2026.